Facebook, Instagram, Netflix, Twitter, Amazon, Shopify, Pinterest, Uber, Airbnb. What do they all have in common, besides changing the world?

 Above them all, two developer tools stand out exceptionally well: React Developer Tools and Redux Developer Tools.

-React Developer Tools gives you insight into a React tree and lets you inspect the app’s architecture and all its components, from hooks and state to props.
+React Developer Tools gives you insight into a React tree and lets you inspect the app’s architecture and all its components, from hooks and states to props.
 You can also use it for running experiments via the Profiler tab by testing interactions in the web application.
-So if you want to understand how React components affect each other, this extension, available both on Chrome and Firefox, is a must–have.
+So if you want to understand how React components affect each other, this extension, available both on Chrome and Firefox, is a must-have.

 Redux Developer Tools, on the other hand, is useful for those who along with React use Redux, a state container used for state management.
 Redux Developer Tools is helpful in keeping track of each state and dispatched action, lets you go back to any recorded state for easier debugging, and keeps the apps’ behavior consistent across many platforms.
 What’s not to love?